-The 1990 Higher Education Act and a subsequent amendment in 1993 aimed to reduce the negative impact of these trends (decrease of qualification level and increase of average age).
+The 1990 Higher Education Act and a subsequent amendment in 1993 aimed to reduce the negative impact of these trends (decreasing qualification levels and increasing average age).
 Both pieces of legislation freed higher education personnel policy from its dependence on ideology and subjected it to democratic principles, but their influence on personnel policy at universities has been limited.

-In 2006 the average age of newly appointed professors was 54,5 years, for the docenti it was 46 years.
-For statistical data on academic staff see 8.7.5.
+In 2006 the average age of newly appointed professors was 54.5 years, for the docenti it was 46 years.
+For statistical data on academic staff see 8.7.5..